 - What benefits are taxable?

-- What Excel skills do you use as part of your payroll duties?
+- What software programs have you used as part of your payroll duties?

-Behavioral questions.
-How you’ve handled work issues is a good indicator of future performance, so interviewers will want to know more about situations in your past jobs using behavioral questions.
+How you’ve handled work issues is a good indicator of future performance.
+So, some interviewers may use behavioral questions like these to learn about situations you’ve faced in past jobs:

 - Have you ever had to deliver bad news to someone?
 How did you approach it?

-- When have you make a mistake on the job, and how did you resolve it?
+- When have you made a mistake on the job, and how did you resolve it?